🤔 Should You Read This Book?

 In a Nutshell: Be a Leader

-A leader’s job often includes changing your people’s attitudes and behavior.
+A leader’s job often includes changing people’s attitudes and behaviour.
 Some suggestions to accomplish this:

 “If You Want to Gather Honey, Don’t Kick Over the Beehive”